eclipse-ide/.github/CONTRIBUTING.md

 Becoming a contributor is more than just writing code — it's about joining a vibrant community, learning new skills, and making a real impact.
 Whether you're looking to sharpen your abilities or give back to open source, you're in the right place.

+Of course, contributing to an open-source project like Eclipse means making sure you've mastered **[a few prerequisites](Prerequisites.md)**

 This guide is split into two parts to help you get started:

 1. **Part 1: Setting up your development environment** – This quick and easy step will take around 10 minutes.
 You’ll install everything you need to start testing modifications in a working development environment, without any constraints.
 It’s perfect for seeing how anyone can easily make code changes locally in Eclipse!